zuozhenggh/learning-library/data-management-library/database/essbase21c/essbase-advanced/essbase-advanced.md

 1. Download the data file **Data_Basic.txt**.

     This file is part of Workshop artifacts.
-Steps to download the artifacts are mentioned in **lab5 -> step2**.
+Steps to download the artifacts are mentioned in **Lab: Initialize Environment-> step2**.

     Open the downloaded data file "Data_Basic.txt".
 Notice that there's no header row and the file delimiter is a comma.